xYossaf/DekuBot/README.md

 * For a list of commands I recommend reading the [Wiki](https://github.com/RoddersGH/DekuBot/wiki/General-Commands) we have here on this repository as it has a comprehensive list of every command and how they can be used

-* If you have any further questions or you want to help in the development of DekuBot then please join our [Discord server](https://discord.gg/we8bdxJ)
+* If you have any further questions or you want to help in the development of DekuBot then please join our [discord server](https://discord.gg/we8bdxJ)

 ## Installation